canmogol/osgi-dm/README.md

 # osgi-dm
-dependency management bundle for OSGI
+Dependency management bundle for OSGI

 ---

-"osgi-dm-impl" project contains the implementation of the dependency injection, "osgi-dm-interface" contains the annotation and interface classes that will be imported by client bundles.
+*osgi-dm-impl* project contains the implementation of the dependency injection, *osgi-dm-interface* contains the annotation and interface classes that will be imported by client bundles.

-Group and User bundle projects each has interfaces and they have cyclic dependencies to each other that will be injected, "example-group-bundle" "example-group-bundle-interface"
+Group and User bundle projects each has interfaces and they have cyclic dependencies to each other that will be injected, *example-group-bundle* *example-group-bundle-interface*
-"example-user-bundle"
+*example-user-bundle*
-"example-user-bundle-interface"
+*example-user-bundle-interface*

-The runner project is just used to copile other projects and run the project with ```start.sh``` script, "example-runner"
+The runner project is just used to copile other projects and run the project with ```start.sh``` script, *example-runner*

-All projects are maven projects, to compile all projects just run ```mvn clean install``` inside the "example-runner" folder,
+All projects are maven projects, to compile all projects just run ```mvn clean install``` inside the *example-runner* folder,

 ---